root-project/root/README/ReleaseNotes/v606/index.md

 Fixed the dictionary generation in the case of class inside a namespace marked inlined.

+### Thread safety

+We added the function TMethodCall::GetCallFunc to allow direct access to the function wrapper.

+We reduced thread serialization in TClass::GetCheckSum, TClass::GetBaseClassOffset and TClass::Property

+TObjArray::Delete was updated to allow its caller to explicitly avoid costly checks (extra RecursiveRemove and lock)

 ### TDirectory::TContext

 We added a default constructor to TDirectory::TContext which record the current directory